NeilARaman/Duquesne-Incline-Revamp/README.md

-# Duquesne Incline Website
+# Project Overview

-A responsive, accessible website for the historic Duquesne Incline in Pittsburgh, showcasing its rich history, visitor information, and attractions.
+This is my take to build a responsive, accessible website for the Duquesne Incline in Pittsburgh, aiming to showcase its rich history, visitor information, and attractions.
+This website was built for 67-250, the Information Systems Milieux course @ Carnegie Mellon University.

 ![Duquesne Incline](static/images/Duquesne-Incline-Hero-Photo.jpg)

-## Project Overview

-This website serves as the official online presence for the Duquesne Incline, a century-old cable car and landmark in Pittsburgh.
-The website provides visitors with comprehensive information about the historic incline, including its history, visitor information, photo galleries, and a gift shop.

 ## Pages